kinow/cylc-web-apps/server-api-caller/README.md

 # Cylc Server API Caller

-## First see main README.md
+**See main repository README.d for requirements on the Cylc server program.**

-## This App
+## App Description

+- Run a suite, enter server:port and hit '<enter>' or the 'Call' button
-- Displays raw suite JSON data for one suite.
+- Displays retrieved suite data as a raw JSON string
 - Vanilla Javascript

-For the moment:
-- digest authentication must be disabled in the suite server program
-- self-signed SSL certificates must be ignored.

 ## Install
 ```